serenity-is/docs/getting_started/README.md

 # Getting Started

-The quickest way to get your hands dirty on Serenity is *SERENE*, which is a sample application template.
+The best and fastest way to get your hands dirty on Serenity is *SERENE*, which is a sample application template.

 You have two options to install *SERENE* template into your Visual Studio: